arcaneAgilmente/consensual/README.md

 	toggled on or off with flags.
 Evaluation Flags and Gameplay Flags will be listed on their screens.
 	Interface Flags:
-	Easier Random, Harder Random, Same Random, and Score Random toggle per-player Random items on the music wheel.
-They use the meter of the last chart played, and allow picking a random song with an easier, harder, or same meter chart.
+	The ones with Random in the name toggle per-player Random items on the music wheel.
+Some use the meter of the last chart played, and allow picking a random song with an easier, harder, or same meter chart.
 Score Random uses the score to decide whether its songs should be easier or harder.
+	Unplayed Random picks a random song that has not been played on the current difficulty.
+	Low Score Random picks a random song where the player has scored below the percent set in Low Score Random Threshold.
 	Straight Floats toggles whether to show modifiers as numbers from 0 to 1 or percents from 0% to 100%.
 	Verbose BPM toggles whether the speed modifier is shown next to the bpm.